auth0/docs/articles/users/normalized/auth0/update-root-attributes.md

 When an upstream IdP (like Google or Facebook) is used, subscribers have two options:

 * The upstream IdP sets the root attributes when users are first created and then automatically updates them with each subsequent login.
+This is the default behavior.
-* The upstream IdP sets the root attributes on user creation only and does not update them on subsequent logins, thereby allowing [independent updates individually](/api/management/guides/users/update-root-attributes-users) via the Management API.
+* The upstream IdP sets the root attributes on user creation only and does not update them on subsequent logins, thereby allowing subscribers to [update root attributes individually](/api/management/guides/users/update-root-attributes-users) via the Management API.
+To enable this, you will need to [update your connection preferences](/api/management/guides/connections/update-connection-user-root-attributes).

-By default, new connections sync profile data from the associated upstream IdP with each login.
-If you want to update root attributes on user creation only, you will need to [update your connection preferences](/api/management/guides/connections/update-connection-user-root-attributes).

 Upstream Identity Providers handle the following connection types: